-Through the use of modern technology, surgeons have achieved a way to perform gastric sleeve surgery and other weight loss surgeries with just a single incision.
+Through the use of modern technology, surgeons have found a way to perform gastric sleeve surgery, Single Incision Laparoscopic Sugery in Mexico, and other weight loss surgeries.
+This can be done with just a single incision gastric sleeve surgery(incision laparoscopic sleeve sils).
 Sleeve gastrectomy is a surgical procedure used to help a patient lose a large amount of weight.

 The stomach is then stapled and divided into a sleeve.
 This portion is later removed from the body through the same small incision used.
 After it is removed and all the instruments are removed, the small incision is closed.
 The procedure itself takes about 90 minutes and patients typically go home two days after surgery.

 In terms of aesthetics, this procedure is most popular.
 There is minimal or less obvious scarring on the body.
-Recovery time also is much shorter then more invasive surgery.
+Recovery time also is much shorter than more invasive surgery.